 Academy of American Poets Prize judge Korey Williams grew up in suburban Chicago and studied at Illinois Wesleyan University, the University of Oxford, the University of Chicago, and Cornell University.
 His work appears in Assaracus, Winter Tangerine, Fogged Clarity, The Offing, Narrative Magazine, and elsewhere.
 He is currently a Lecturer at Cornell University.

 THE KAY NELSON MEMORIAL ESSAY PRIZE

-Award recipients Olivia Anderson, Erica Kucharski, and Nunzia Martino read from their work on Monday, April 13, at 4 p.m. in the Memorial Center’s Joslin Atrium.
-The event was free and open to the public.
+Award recipients Eva Kossmann, John McHugh, and Mayra Gonzalez will read from their work on Wednesday, April 19th, at 4 pm, in the Gallery of the Joyce G. Eichhorn Ames School of Art.
+The event is free and open to the public.